sverkoye/meta-dac-sdk/README.md

 # meta-dac-sdk
-  # Begin of [One time SDK Build environment setup on HOST]
+  # One time SDK Build environment setup on HOST
  	# make sure that your Linux host has required packages needed for Yocto.
   	# These are defined in https://docs.yoctoproject.org/3.1.33/ref-manual/ref-system-requirements.html#required-packages-for-the-build-host
 	# On CentOS-7 switch default gcc to 7.x from https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/